-When should I start my Peace Corps application?
+When are jobs posted, and when should I start my Peace Corps application?

-It’s said often and yet cannot be overstated: Peace Corps’ application process has changed significantly from the days of yore (but mostly in the past year).
+We say it often and it remains true: the Peace Corps’ application process has changed significantly from the days of yore.

-2. There are specific times when jobs are posted and, on average, these openings are live for three months.
-Here is an approximate calendar of when job openings go live on our site:
+Here is an approximate calendar of when new jobs go live on our site:

-The process of being invited for service once involved an eight-hour-long application, mailing in a fingerprint kit and interviewing with a recruiter.
-If the applicant was strong, the recruiter would issue a “nomination” and it would take a couple more months to complete medical tasks and have a second interview before receiving an actual invitation.
+Being invited to serve in the Peace Corps once involved an eight-hour-long application, limited opportunity to provide geographical preferences, a background check and an interview with a recruiter.
+If the applicant was strong, the recruiter would issue a “nomination” (nominations didn't include exact country or project), and it would take a couple more months to complete medical tasks and have a second interview before receiving an actual invitation.
 By the time the invitation was given, the program was due to depart within two months.

 Today, recruiter nominations are no more.
 Applicants have the transparency of the apply-by and know-by dates listed on the website, and you can see exactly what jobs are available and what skills are needed.
-Legal and medical tasks must still be completed, but only if an applicant is invited to serve as a Volunteer.
+Applicants still have to complete legal and medical tasks, but only after accepting an invitation to serve as a Volunteer.

-As with any job application, strong applicants are informed and professional; there are various tools available to aid this process, from stopping by a recruitment office or attending events, to visiting the website and following the Peace Corps' social media platforms.
+So treat this as you would any job application; remain informed and professional.
+There are various tools available to aid this process, from connecting with a recruiter and attending events, to visiting the website and following Peace Corps' social media platforms.

 Ready to start your Peace Corps journey?
 Connect with a recruiter today.